Mendiola massacre: March to Malacañang

 On January 22, 1987, the farmers decided to march to Malacañang Palace in order to air their needs instead of having the chance to negotiate with Heherson Alvarez.
 Marching from the Quezon Memorial Circle, Tadeo's group was joined by members of other militant groups: Kilusang Mayo Uno (May One Movement), Bagong Alyansang Makabayan (New Patriotic Alliance), League of Filipino Students and Kongreso ng Pagkakaisa ng Maralitang Lungsod (Unity Congress of the Urban Poor).
 At 1:00 in the afternoon, the marchers reached Liwasang Bonifacio and held a brief presentation.
-At around the same time, anti-riot personnel under the command of Capital Regional Command commander Gen. Ramon Montaño, Task Force Nazareno under the command of Col. Cesar Nazareno and police forces under the command of Western Police District Chief Brig.
+At around the same time, anti-riot personnel under the command of Capital Region Command commander Gen. Ramon Montaño, Task Force Nazareno under the command of Col. Cesar Nazareno and police forces under the command of Western Police District Chief Brig.
 Gen. Alfredo Lim were deployed around the vicinity of Malacañang.

 The first line of civil disturbance control units consisted of policemen from the Western Police District.
 About ten yards behind the policemen were Integrated National Police Field Force units.
 The third line, a further ten yards from the second police line, consisted of a Philippine Marine Corps unit, the Marine Civil Disturbance Control Battalion.
 Positioned behind the Marines were army trucks, water cannons, fire trucks and two Mobile Dispersal Teams equipped with tear gas delivery gear.

 The marchers numbered 10,000–15,000 by the time they reached Recto Avenue.
 They clashed with the police, and the police lines were breached.
 At this point, gunshots were fired, signalling the start of the killings, and the activists disengaged from the melee, retreating towards Recto Avenue.
 Sporadic gunfire increased amidst the withdrawal.
 Alfredo Lim, mayor of Manila in 2007, conjectures that the Marines were responsible for the shooting.